quant12345/Machine-learning-and-graphics-for-financial-markets-and-beyond/README.md

 The following code is used for machine learning (classification) and financial market charts.
 A file is used for all called classes "scatter_2period_.py ".
 Price data is requested from yahoo.
 The following libraries are required: PyQt5, numpy, sklearn, scipy, pandas_datareader.
+You can see more detailed work of the scripts [here](https://quant12345.github.io/index.html)

 ![Visually, everything looks like this](https://github.com/quant12345/Machine-Learning-in-Finance/blob/980b7b23d86cad6019950e8c586983d6a88336d1/chart.gif)